 0/0 steps made- Prepare young potatoes.
 Simply boil well-washed potatoes in salted water.
 You need to cook for about 30 minutes.
 Check for readiness by piercing with a toothpick.
 Throw the finished potatoes in a colander.
 Leave them aside.

 - Take fresh chanterelles, and rinse well from the sand.
 Preheat a frying pan, and pour in olive oil.
 Place the peeled, finely chopped garlic there.
-Add chanterelles, and fry everything lightly for 10 minutes over medium heat.
+Add mushrooms, and fry everything lightly for 10 minutes over medium heat.

 - Cut boiled skinned potatoes into quarters.
 Add them to the same frying pan.
 Salt a little.
 Fry until golden brown.